Riding the High Desert in California’s Surprise Valley

 Jim and Darice recognized that the mustangs were from the Carter Reservoir land.
 They were happy that the young stallion, which was slightly lame, had been able to attract a couple of mares, a yearling and a foal for his herd.

 “Usually wild mustangs do not like mules and will keep away,” Jim said.
 “However, we have a few mares in our group, and stallions want more mares.”

 Jim directed us to keep him and his mule between us and the mustangs.
 We were not to dismount.
 We photographed the mustangs for about 15 minutes.
 Then Jim on his black mule trotted toward the herd and the mustangs galloped away.

 Darice explained that the Carter Reservoir mustangs have characteristics of the Spanish Mustang.
-Genetic testing confirmed genetic markers which are unique to horses of Old Iberian descent.
+Genetic testing confirmed genetic markers that are unique to horses of Old Iberian descent.

-They are often dun in color and may have dark zebra stripped leg markings, dark shoulder bars, dark stripes on their necks, black tipped ears and/or a cob webbing design on their forehead.
+They are often dun in color and may have dark zebra-striped leg markings, dark shoulder bars, dark stripes on their necks, black-tipped ears, and/or a cob webbing design on their forehead.

 The Carter Reservoir herds have been isolated in the areas of Washoe County, Nevada and Modoc County, California.

 We stopped at Chicken Hot Springs, with a water temperature around 230 degrees, one of many hot springs located in Surprise Valley.
 The locals cook their chickens and pigs by throwing them into Chicken Hot Springs.

 We saw the dried carcasses and entrails of recent cookouts.
 We concentrated our attention on historical marker A27: